voormedia/ec2-snapshot/README.md

 An executable has been provided to easily use the gem within your own scripts.

-The executable requires a few mandatory arguments.
+The executable requires a few mandatory details to be able to use your AWS account.
 These are:

-* `--aws-access-key ACCESS_KEY`: The access key defaults to ENV["AWS_ACCESS_KEY_ID"].
+* `AWS Access Key`: The access key defaults to ENV["AWS_ACCESS_KEY_ID"].
-If the environment variable is not set the value should be provided as an argument while using the executable.
+If the environment variable is not set the value should be provided as an option while using the executable, ie. `--aws-access-key KEY`
-* `--aws-secret-access-key KEY`: The secret access key defaults to ENV["AWS_SECRET_ACCESS_KEY"].
+* `AWS Secret Access Key`: The secret access key defaults to ENV["AWS_SECRET_ACCESS_KEY"].
-If the environment variable is not set the value should be provided as an argument while using the executable.
+If the environment variable is not set the value should be provided as an option while using the executable, ie. `--aws-secret-access-key KEY`
-* `--aws-region`: The region on which the volumes have been created.
-Examples are eu-west-1 and us-west-1.
+* `AWS Region: The region on which the volumes have been created.
+Needs to be provided as an option, ie. `--aws-region eu-west-1`

 The gem makes a distinction between root volumes and data volumes.
 The root volume is the volume on which the OS is installed, while the data volumes are other volumes mounted on the same instance that could for example be used to store